-In a world of secrets, can Esme Colborne find the courage to be her true self?
+In a world of secrets, spies, and war, can Esme Colborne find the courage to be her true self?

 May, 1940: Esme Colborne is about to marry Richard Trevannion, descendant of one of the oldest families in England.
 When Esme learns she is adopted—from a working class family—she cannot allow Richard to marry so far beneath his station.
 Fleeing the life she knew, Esme finds work as a "decoy woman," testing British undercover operatives who may otherwise reveal secrets.
 But she still loves Richard—is she brave enough to go back to him and reveal the truth of her birth?